 "The Office of the State Comptroller (OSC) agrees with this audit finding.
-The OSC Budget and Financial Analysis Division (BFA) will continue to work with state agencies to improve the quality and accuracy of their financial reporting.
-As in past years, these efforts will include additional clarification and written instructions as well as on-site visits, training and telephone access for specific questions.
-More recently, BFA added an on-line Power Point presentation to assist agencies in the proper submission of accounting information.
-These efforts have reduced errors in specific reporting areas, although challenges remain.
+The OSC Budget and Financial Analysis Division (BFA) will continue to work with state agencies to improve the quality and accuracy of their financial reporting with the limited staff resources available.
+As in past years, these efforts will include additional clarification and written instructions as well as on-site visits, a PowerPoint presentation, training and telephone access for specific agency questions.
+More recently, OSC provided copies of the 2018 audit findings APA identified with the closing GAAP packages for FY 2019 to help agencies avoid past mistakes.
+In some cases, this approach was successful, but challenges remain.

 One major obstacle outside of OSC's control is the ongoing effort to reduce the size of the state workforce, which has resulted in considerable transfer of reporting responsibilities to new staff at many agencies.
 As a result, agency staff that were trained and reporting correctly have been replaced with less experienced staff.

-OSC continues to be grateful to the State Auditors for helping to identify agencies and financial issues that require additional explanation and intervention by the division.
-An additional step OSC intends to take for next year's reporting cycle will be to provide copies of the audit findings APA has identified with the closing GAAP packages for FY 2018.
+OSC continues to be grateful to the Auditors of Public Accounts (APA) for helping to identify agencies and financial issues that require additional explanation and intervention by the division.
 By highlighting these specific issues, BFA hopes to remind agencies of past problems in an effort to avoid repeating similar mistakes in the future."

-SUMMARY OF RECOMMENDATIONS
+RECOMMENDATIONS